turingschool/curriculum/source/projects/feed_engine_concepts.markdown

 * Register one or more Flickr accounts or keywords
 * Register one or more 500px accounts or categories

 Then, whenever a photo is posted to the matching account, aggregate it into the feed.
-Given that this site is all about the photo, it really needs to have a beautiful UI.
+Given that this site is all about the photos, it really needs to have a beautiful UI.
 The photos should be big, maybe full-bleed, so the emphasis is on the image.

 ### Chatline - Talking with Friends